LanceMcCarthy/GoldenClouds/index.md

 * **Jacuzzis `(unlisted feature)`**
   * These are not in the online listing because they break frequently and we do not want to always promise their availability.
 If it is working while you're there, that's great... but if it is not, please keep this non-dedication in mind when leaving a review 😋
       * **Outdoor Jacuzzi**: We are waiting for a new heater and user control unit, until this is installed, the Jacuzzi can only be set up for you by the property manager, Roy.
-        * > **⚠️ CAUTION ⚠️** - Do not attempt to operate it yourself.
+        * > **⚠️ Do not attempt to operate it yourself ⚠️**.
 Without a regulator, you run the risk of serious physical harm and/or ☠️ because there is no way to limit the temperature or duration.
 Roy will bring it up to a good temp for you and then turn off the heater.
-That temperature will last for *many* hours!
+That temperature will last for many hours!
       * **Indoor tub**: The indoor one does not have operational jets, but it still can be used for hot bubble baths w/candles or the room's LED lighting.

 ## Tips

 ### Night-time

   * Sunset is absolutely breathtaking, grab a chair on the patio, a drink and watch the pastel color show.
 Use `#GoldenCloudsArenal` and `#NeuvoArenal` hashtags on social.
 Pro-tip: If you’re showering in the front bathroom at this time of day, slide open the window to get the view!
   * Keep the screen door closed if you’re on the patio.
 We have excellent, non-toxic pest control on the grounds, but you still don’t want a firefly beep-booping around the house while you’re trying to sleep.
   * At night, especially right after sunset, bright lights will attract insects.
 We recommend keeping the kitchen door closed if you have the bar/kitchen lights on.
 This will prevent finding a bunch of insects just outside the door in the morning.